c3d/xl/README.md

     temperature_changed new_temp, last_temp ->
         writeln "Temperature changed from ", last_temp, " to ", new_temp

-In ELIoT, indentation is significant, and defined "blocks" of code.
+In Elfe, indentation is significant, and defined "blocks" of code.
 Other ways to delimit a block of code include brackets `{ code }` (which we used in the first example, where we passed the `{ temperature }` block to the remote sensor,